General Information

 Final Examinations Policy

-Final examinations are scheduled by the Registrar.
+Final examinations are scheduled by the registrar.
 With the exception of courses requiring a common time, all finals will be scheduled on the basis of the day and the hour the course is offered.

-In general, all final examinations will be given only during the stated final examination period and are to appear on the Registrar’s schedule.
+In general, all final examinations will be given only during the stated final examination period and are to appear on the registrar’s schedule.
 Faculty policy adopted in January 1976 provides that no exams (final or otherwise) may be scheduled during the week preceding final examinations week, with the possible exception of laboratory exams.
-The scheduling by an individual faculty member of a final exam during the week preceding final examinations week is to be avoided because it tends to hinder the students’ timely completion of other course work and interfere with the schedules of other instructors.
+The scheduling by an individual faculty member of a final exam during the week preceding final examinations week is to be avoided because it tends to hinder the students’ timely completion of other coursework and interfere with the schedules of other instructors.
 Faculty members should not override this policy, even if the students in the class vote to do so.

 Students who have conflicts with the final exam schedule or have more than two exams on the same day should inform their instructors.
 The instructor of the highest numbered course is required to grant relief (e.g., an alternate time during exam week).